-- 5 The number of shares of common stock listed for Mr. Chu includes 2,000 shares for which he shares voting and investment power with a family member.
+- The number of shares of common stock listed for Mr. Chu includes 2,000 shares for which he shares voting and investment power with a family member.
 The number of shares of common stock listed for Mr. Codey includes 960 shares held in a trust relating to a deceased family member for which he has voting and investment power but disclaims beneficial ownership and 7,425 shares for which he shares voting and investment power with a family member.
 The number of shares of common stock listed for Mr. Duff includes 50,000 shares for which he shares voting and investment power with a family member.
-The number of shares of common stock listed for Mr. Duff includes 50,000 shares for which he shares voting and investment power with a family member.
-The number of shares of common stock listed for Dr. Kosecoff includes 30,185 shares for which she holds indirectly through a certain estate planning vehicle and shares voting and investment power with a family member.
-The number of shares of common stock listed for Mr. Peribere includes 199,042 shares for which he holds indirectly through certain estate planning vehicles. - 6 This figure includes restricted stock units awarded to our executive officers as the "principal portion" of their stock leverage opportunity (SLO) awards and restricted stock units awarded to our executive officers who are retirement-eligible as the "premium portion" of their SLO awards.
+The number of shares of common stock listed for Dr. Kosecoff includes 32,648 shares for which she holds indirectly through a certain estate planning vehicle and shares voting and investment power with a family member.
+The number of shares of common stock listed for Mr. Peribere includes 381,773 shares for which he holds indirectly through certain estate planning vehicles. - This figure includes restricted stock units awarded to our executive officers as the "principal portion" of their stock leverage opportunity (SLO) awards and restricted stock units awarded to our executive officers who are retirement-eligible as the "premium portion" of their SLO awards.
 Under our Annual Incentive Plan, our executive officers have the opportunity to designate a portion of their annual bonus to be received as SLO awards.
-The numbers of such restricted stock units held by the named executive officers and by the directors and executive officers as a group who are retirement eligible are as follows.
+The numbers of such restricted stock units held by the named executive officers and by the directors and executive officers as a group are as follows.

-Karl R. Deily 9,066
+Karl R. Deily 3,429

-Carol P. Lowe 8,829
+Carol P. Lowe 3,269

-Jerome A. Peribere 127,124
+Jerome A. Peribere 97,850

-Directors and executive officers as a group 166,926
+Directors and executive officers as a group 109,055